KenKundert/sshconfig/README.rst

 networking.
 SSH is configured for the first network on the PREFERRED_NETWORKS list that is available.
 If none of the preferred networks are available, then an available known network is chosen at random.
 If no known networks are available, SSH is configured for a generic network.
+In the example, the *Work* network is listed in the preferred networks because *Work* and *WorkWireless* would expected to often be available simultaneously, and *Work* is the wired network and is considerably faster than *WorkWireless*.

 CONFIG_FILE specifies the name of the ssh config file; the default is ~/.ssh/config.
 The path to the SSH config file should be an absolute path.